 When looking for investment property in areas with a durable competitive advantage, one thing to consider is geography.
 Location, after all, cannot be replicated.
 The idea of location and geography was a key factor in my decision to personally invest in Ohio.
 Roughly sixty percent of the U.S. population resides within five hundred miles of Ohio.
 When you consider that several major highways (such as the 70 and 75) converge or go through Dayton, our city becomes a likely choice for many ecommerce companies to open distribution centers or other logistical operations.
 This is one of the reasons why our metro area has recently seen investments announced from companies such as Chewy, Crocs, and other ecommerce businesses.
 These investments are leading to new jobs in the area.
 Dayton’s geographic advantage, put simply, is something durable and is also something which can’t be replicated.
 I feel that such an advantage helps to secure the future cash flow from rental properties.

 If you are considering purchasing an investment property, or buying a multi-family unit, then contact my office today to speak with a Dayton real estate agent.
 I have worked with in-state and out of state investors and I will strive to help you find a property which best fits your goals.
-I also service the areas of Beavercreek, Centerville, Clayton, Englewood, Oakwood, Fairborn, Harrison Township, Huber Heights, Kettering, Miami Township, Miamisburg, Riverside, Springboro, Trotwood, Vandalia, Washington Township, West Carrollton, and Xenia.
+I also service the areas of Beavercreek, Centerville, Cincinnati, Clayton, Englewood, Oakwood, Fairborn, Harrison Township, Huber Heights, Kettering, Miami Township, Miamisburg, Riverside, Springboro, Trotwood, Vandalia, Washington Township, West Carrollton, and Xenia.

 Note & Disclaimer: Nothing in this article, or on this website should be construed as investment or financial advice.
 The opinions shared on this website are the personal, and not professional, opinion of the author and are not associated with Keller Williams Advantage.
 Any investment decisions should be made after consulting with a certified financial/investment professional.